iechor/docs/content/get-started/04_sharing_app.md

 ---
 title: Share the application
-keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop, docker hub, sharing
+keywords: get started, setup, orientation, quickstart, intro, concepts, containers, iechor desktop, iechor hub, sharing
 description: Sharing your image you built for your example application so you can run it else where and other developers can use it
 aliases:
 - /get-started/part3/
 ---

 Now that you've built an image, you can share it.
-To share Docker images, you have to use a Docker registry.
-The default registry is Docker Hub and is where all of the images you've used have come from.
+To share iEchor images, you have to use a iEchor registry.
+The default registry is iEchor Hub and is where all of the images you've used have come from.

-> **Docker ID**
+> **iEchor ID**
 >
-> A Docker ID lets you access Docker Hub, which is the world's largest library and community for container images.
-Create a [Docker ID](https://hub.docker.com/signup) for free if you don't have one.
+> A iEchor ID lets you access iEchor Hub, which is the world's largest library and community for container images.
+Create a [iEchor ID](https://hub.iechor.com/signup) for free if you don't have one.

 ## Create a repository

-To push an image, you first need to create a repository on Docker Hub.
+To push an image, you first need to create a repository on iEchor Hub.

-1. [Sign up](https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade) or Sign in to [Docker Hub](https://hub.docker.com).
+1. [Sign up](https://www.iechor.com/pricing?utm_source=iechor&utm_medium=webreferral&utm_campaign=docs_driven_upgrade) or Sign in to [iEchor Hub](https://hub.iechor.com).

 2. Select the **Create Repository** button.